dea-bug/test1111/_posts/2023-09-15-RainierSquare.md

 .iframe-wrapper {
   position: relative;
   overflow: hidden;
-  padding-top: 56.25%; /* adjust this if not 16:9*/
+  padding-top: 56.25%; /* adjust this to match the aspect ratio of iframe content if not 16:9*/ }
-  margin: 0;

-}  /* Remove any border radius from bottom if frame has rounded corners */
-  border-bottom-left-radius: 0;
-  border-bottom-right-radius: 0;

 .iframe-wrapper iframe {
   position: absolute;